nxp-imx/meta-nxp-connectivity/docs/guides/nxp_mpu_matter_Home_Assistant.md

 First, set up the i.MX Matter device.
 There are two ways to run the Matter application.
 Take the chip-lighting-app as an example.
 You can also setup the Matter application on a Thread device.

-Please run the commands below if the i.MX Matter device is i.MX93 or i.MX91 to enable the ELE.
+Run the commands below if the i.MX Matter device is i.MX 93 or i.MX 91 to enable the ELE.
 For other boards, proceed to Option 1 or Option 2.

     $ systemctl enable nvm_daemon
     $ systemctl start nvm_daemon